 The stars of this series are the ‘tools' of music: its instruments.
-Children attending will get the chance to familiarise themselves with these instruments under the guidance of expert musicians.
-In this half year we will embark on a journey into the realm of the musical instruments of a classic symphonic orchestra.
-Children who join the expedition will have the chance to learn about the orchestra and its most important instrument groups.
+Attending children will have the chance to familiarise themselves with these instruments under the guidance of expert musicians.
+In this half year, we will embark on a journey into the realm of the musical instruments of a classic symphony orchestra.
+Children who join our expedition will have the chance to learn about the orchestra and its most important instrument groups.

-String instruments are instruments which prod...uce sound when a vibration is caused by playing or plucking on the strings.
-String instruments create the characteristic sound of classical music and the symphony orchestra.
-They also constitute the largest group in numerical terms, with the violin, viola, cello and double bass.
+String instruments produce sound when a vibration is caused by playing or plucking on the strings.
+They help provide the characteristic sound of classical music and the symphony orchestra, and also constitute the largest group in numerical terms, with the violin, viola, cello and double bass.
 The development of the violin and other string instruments dates back to ancient times.
 The first ever string instrument was a flexible bow.
-By adjusting the tautness of the string, the holder was able to create differently pitched sounds.
+By adjusting the tautness of the string, the holder was able to c...reate differently pitched sounds.
 The current shape of the violin emerged in the 15th century and was the result of a long process of evolution.
 By this time, its form and proportion were so perfect that almost no changes have been made to the violin since.
-'If God, as they say, created man in his own image, then we can trust that he created the violin in his own image, more accurately in the image of the woman, as the violin is a beautiful goddess.”
+"If God, as they say, created man in his own image, then we can trust that he also created the violin in his own image, or more accurately in the image of a woman, as the violin is a beautiful goddess.”
 (Yehudi Menuhin)

 Age: 8-12 year

 The Müpa Budapest underground garage gates will be operated by an automatic number plate recognition system.
 Parking is free of charge for visitors with tickets to any of our paid performances on that given day.
 The detailed parking policy of Müpa Budapest is available here.